FsB99/xz-web-server/Notes.md

 - 11-03-2026
   - Change HTTP parser.
   - Adding static code analysis PHPStan(SAST).
-  - Change the implementation of CRS to reduce the performance degraded (-14.4%).
+  - Change the implementation of CRS engine to reduce the performance degraded (-14.4%).
-  - Changes regex since many are broken with PHP.
+  - Change regex's for compatibility with PHP.
   - Use multi process for faster tests.
-  - From CRS regression tests, failed: 194 / 3.360.
+  - Tests using CRS regression tests as pivot, failed: 194 / 3.360.
   - Adding ASCII table.

 - 10-03-2026